Wimuz/drum-trainer/README.md

 The tool is **intended for beginning to intermediate drummers** to get better at "live" drumming, but could also be used by professionals to detect any issues they may not be aware about.

+The tool gives feedback and recommendations such as:
+For example: "Your right feet (bass drum) tends to kick about 100ms before you hit the snare.
+This causes a flamming sound.
+On unaccented beats your right feet tends to kick 200ms before you intended, giving a rushy impression.
+Your left hand is irregular playing eights on the hihat.
+To obrain better accuracy, do the following exercises: ..."

 ## Data sources and AI methods